SPARQL-Anything/fxbgp/README.md

 Bottom up / CSP: [AnalyserGrounder](src/main/java/io/github/sparqlanything/fxbgp/AnalyserGrounder.java) (efficient)

-See [EXPERIMENTS.md](EXPERIMENTS.md) for an example of output.
+We compare the two algorithms with designed queries, see [EXPERIMENTS.md](EXPERIMENTS.md) for an example of output.

-We only perform experiments with real world queries with the Bottom up/CSP algorithm.
+We then perform experiments with real world queries collected from GitHub public repositories, and with queries of the GTFS benchmark.
+With those, we only perform experiments with the Bottom up/CSP algorithm.

 See [REAL-WORLD-QUERIES.md](REAL-WORLD-QUERIES.md) for an example of output.

+See [GTFS-QUERIES.md](REAL-WORLD-QUERIES.md) for an example of output.

 ## Build and run experiments
 Building or running tests with maven will also re-generate the file EXPERIMENTS.md